-How the Deepwater Asgard Changed Oil Rig Regulations
+How the Deepwater Horizon Changed Oil Rig Regulations

 The tragic Deepwater Horizon explosion in 2010, which led to one of the largest and most damaging oil spills in the history of offshore drilling and killed 11 people, inspired dramatic reform of offshore oil and gas regulation and oversight.
 Before the well was capped, approximately 134 million gallons of oil had spilled into the Gulf of Mexico.
 Before the Deepwater Horizon, the worst oil spill in U.S. history occurred when the Exxon Valdez spilled 11 million gallons into Prince William Sound in Alaska in 1989.

-In response to the 2010 tragedy, the U.S. government reorganized their regulatory agencies and created a new one: the Bureau of Safety and Environmental Enforcement (BSEE).
+In response to the 2010 tragedy, the U.S. government reorganized its regulatory agencies and created a new one: the Bureau of Safety and Environmental Enforcement (BSEE).

 But that’s not all that happened in the wake of the explosion and oil spill.
-The House of Representatives passed the SPILL Act in 2010, which aimed to reform marine liability laws like the Death on the High Seas Act of 1920, the Jones Act of 1920, and the Limitation on Liability Act of 1851.
-The goal of these reformed laws was to ensure that the families of those killed in the Deepwater Horizon explosion - and those affected by future disasters - would be sufficiently and justly compensated.
+The House of Representatives passed the SPILL Act in 2010, which aimed to reform marine liability laws like the Death on the High Seas Act of 1920, the Jones Act of 1920, and the Limitation of Liability Act of 1851.
+The goal of these reformed laws was to ensure that the families of those killed in the Deepwater Horizon explosion–and those affected by future disasters–would be sufficiently and justly compensated.